Groumy/Groumy.github.io/_drafts/tbh-.md

 # How other Hacks handles it

 So I started to look at different hack of The Black Hack to see if any brilliant people outhere altered that mechanism to fix this.
-I didn't found a lot of hacks based on the Second Edition of the Black Hack,
+I didn't found a lot of hacks based on the Second Edition of the Black Hack, but a bunch based on the first edition.

+## Sharp Sword and Sinister Spells

+Sharp Show and Sinister Spells